 Have you been charged with DUI?
-You need the best Denver DUI lawyer – Richard Banta is here to help.
+You need the a DUI lawyer Denver, CO residents trust – Richard Banta is here to help.

 Colorado law enforcement refers to drunk driving offenses as either:

 - DUI (Driving Under the Influence), triggered by .08% or higher BAC, or